A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Annabelle D.

-25 year old record label manager living above a kebab shop 24/7 with my gay unemployed bestie.
-Lost one of my jobs (at a nightclub) in march & recently had hours cut again at the label.
-My housemate also lost his job (at a nightclub) in March.
-Our comfort item is the house bong lol, and also my very long beautiful devils ivy plant :)
+I’m a 25-year-old record label manager living above a kebab shop 24/7 with my gay unemployed bestie.
+I lost one of my jobs (at a nightclub) in March and recently had my hours cut again at the label.
+My housemate also lost his nightclub job in March.

 Rebecca D.